theboss1485/redux-store/README.md

 ## Features

-This project is an online store that allows users to create an account, log in, add items to a cart, and then enter payment information to pay for them with Stripe, using mock payment data.
-Note that because this project's integration of Stripe payment software is in test mode, no credit cards are actually charged and transfer of money doesn't actually take place.
+This project is an online store that allows users to create an account, log in, add items to a cart, and then enter payment information to pay for them with Stripe using mock payment data.
+Note that because this project's integration of Stripe payment software is in test mode, no credit cards are actually charged and a transfer of money doesn't actually take place.

 ## How to Contribute